nvidia-holoscan/holoscan-sdk/docs/holoscan_logging.md

 For distributed applications, it can sometimes be useful to also enable additional logging for the UCX library used to transmit data between fragments.
 This can be done by setting the UCX environment variable `UCX_LOG_LEVEL` to one of: fatal, error, warn, info, debug, trace, req, data, async, func, poll.
 These have the behavior as described here: [UCX log levels](https://github.com/openucx/ucx/blob/v1.14.0/src/ucs/config/types.h#L16C1-L31).
 :::

-#### Precedence
-If the `HOLOSCAN_LOG_LEVEL` environment variable is set, this setting is used to set the logging level.
-If the environment variable is not set, then the application setting is used if available.
-If not, the SDK default setting of INFO is used as the logging level.

 ## Logger Format

 When a message is printed out, the default message format shows the message severity level, filename:linenumber, and